WinDerek/motd-generator/README.md

 ```

 > `script` is a utility program in Linux kernel and you do not need to install any other packages.
+> Currently the `script` on macOS is out dated, and doesn't support the `-c` option.
+I will try to get around it in future.

 ## Example